Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

 “I have big hands.
 I very much do not like wearing gloves.
 They are too tight in all the wrong areas.
 Even with a 2XL or 3XL glove.
 Very rarely do I find a pair I like.”

-This is a common complaint and a valid complaint — who wants to wear something that’s uncomfortable?
+This is a common complaint and a valid one — who wants to wear something that’s uncomfortable?

 Avoid leather gloves; look for string-knit options.